Category: Habit Trackers

 Rule: If tracking habits requires interacting with quests, avatars, or reward mechanics instead of marking a simple completion grid, Habitica fails first.

-Where Everyday Habit Tracker wins
+Where Everyday (Habit Tracker) wins

 Where Habitica wins

-Where each tool breaks down
+Where each tool can break down

 When this verdict might flip

-Quick rules
+Quick decision rules

 FAQs